Engagement Letter & Fee Agreement - Individual

 Credits or Deductions on Assets taken in prior years: It is the responsibility of the client to inform us if they sell an asset or, for some reason, they no longer have the asset that they took any prior year credit or deduction on.

-Consent to Release Information: If you want any taxes or supporting documentation emailed to you, we will need a Consent to Release Information form from the responsible party of your organization.
+Consent to Release Information: As of October 20, 2025, we stopped using e-mail for income tax returns.
+We now use our portal system instead.
+If you want any taxes or supporting documentation e-mailed to you, we will need a Consent to Release Information form from the responsible party of your organization.
 Also, if you want your taxes released to anyone else or any company than we need a specific release for that person or that company.

-Email is not 100% secure and we do not suggest emailing tax documents to tax returns to us, but instead upload them into our portal that we have for our clients.
-Any communications done via email are done with the understanding that HHTS is not responsible for the security of that information and that you use it or request that we send you information on it at your own risk.
-2025 is the last year we are allowing current clients to use email to get returns e-mailed to them.
+Email is not 100% secure and any communications done via e-mail are done with the understanding that HHTS is not responsible for the security of that information and that you use it or request that we send you information on it at your own risk.
+2025, is the last year we are allowing current clients to use email to get returns e-mailed to them.
 After 2025, we only will only allow e-mail of returns and documents for prior year clients who do not have a portal.

 Tax Savings: HHTS and its employees also offer other services including financial and insurance services.
 In the course of preparing your taxes, we will notice things that can save you money on your tax return.
 Some of those things include financial and insurance-related items.
 Unless you request otherwise, we will acknowledge that your signing of this document means you want us to discuss these items with you.
 We will in no way try to sell you our products, but simply let you know that you can save money if you do them or have them.
 From there, if you want them, you can get them anywhere that sells them.
 If you choose, on your own, to ask us about our products, then we will discuss our products with you.

 Personal Property Tax Returns: Some of our clients have us prepare their business personal property returns for them.
-If you have filed in prior years either yourself or via another firm, we require a copy of that return.
-We also require at least 15 days prior to the due date to file these returns on time for you.
+If you have filed a personal property return in prior years, either yourself or via another firm, we require a copy of that return.
+We also require at least 15 days prior to the due date to prepare these returns for you if you want them filed timely.
 Personal Property Returns do not have extensions.
 You also must inform us when dropping off your income tax return that you have a personal property tax return enclosed.
 We do charge a separate fee for the personal property tax return.
 We only file personal property returns for localities in Virginia only.
 If you have one from another state, you can request that we prepare it and we will review it to see if we can, but we need at least 15 days to make a determination on if we can prepare it or not.
+It is mandatory that you inform our staff that a personal property tax return is included when you drop off your taxes.

 You must be 18 years old to sign this agreement.